thoughtbot/shoulda-matchers/README.md

 ## Independent Matchers

-Matchers to test non-Rails-related code:
+Matchers to test non-Rails-dependent code:

     describe Human do
       it { should delegate_method(:work).to(:robot) }